Post Operative Instructionsfor Periodontal Treatment

 Swelling after Periodontal Treatment

 Swelling is to be expected.
 It is usually most pronounced on the second or third day.
 Keeping the surgical area cold for the first 48 hours helps to minimize the swelling.
-After the 48 hours warm, moist compresses can be applied to reduce any additional swelling.
+After the first 48 hours warm, moist compresses can be applied to reduce any additional swelling.
 Bruising may also appear with the swelling and will disappear within 7-10 days.

 Bleeding after Periodontal Treatment